|

 If these aren’t available, consider starting your own.
 Online platforms can be an excellent place to connect with others and share experiences.

-Another tip I mentioned is attending a local church or gathering of that kind.
+Another, attending a local church or gathering of that kind.
 It’s a great place to gather together and sing and pray and all that good stuff if you’re into that stuff.
 I love singing, but the feeling is not mutual, unfortunately.

 Spending time on a cause is a great way to introduce your kids to helping others without reciprocation.
 With the little ones in tow, a lesson is always to be learned.
 This act of good provides a sense of accomplishment and purpose, combating feelings of loneliness.